 Projection turns you into the person the narcissist really is

-Projection is the another way narcissists play the victim.
+Projection is another way narcissists play the victim.
 If they say you are jealous of them, then you know that the narcissist is jealous.
 When a narcissist says you were cruel to them, then you know that the narcissist was cruel to you.
 If they say you were lying and cheating, then you know they were the one lying and cheating.

 Yes, sometimes it’s not as simple and there could be unhealthy behavior on both sides, but more often than not whatever the narcissist is presenting the other person as is a much more accurate description of the narcissist.

 Narcissists play the victim by starting the story where you have reacted to their bad behavior.
 You reacted to their toxic behavior.
-They frame it as if the story starts with your complain.
+They frame it as if the story starts with your complaint.
 No bad behavior, just you being ridiculous.
 Or they twist it by using euphemisms and deceiving language (“I’m not controlling, I just want what’s best for you.”).

 For example, if a narcissist dislikes you and tries to bully you but you stand up for yourself, they will frame it as if they are the ones being a victim of bullying.
-In their narrative they were just doing their thing or joking around and you started being mean to them.
-Meanwhile, they simply left out what happened beforehand when they bullied you, so actually you “being mean” to them is a normal response to toxic behavior.
+In their narrative, they were just doing their thing or joking around and you started being mean to them.
+Meanwhile, they simply left out what happened beforehand when they bullied you, so actually you’re “being mean” to them is a normal response to toxic behavior.

 Here, by leaving out or downplaying their aggression they simply frame you engaging in self-defense as vile aggression against them.
 And then they think: “How dare you react or challenge me!
 You’re so sensitive and unfair!
 That’s why you deserve everything that’s coming!”